marksherriff/uvacs-advising/advising.md

 ## Help with a 5th Year Masters / UVAccelerate

 The CS contact for this is [Prof. Felix Lin](mailto:felixlin@virginia.edu) and the website is [https://engineering.virginia.edu/future-grads/graduate-programs/uvaccelerate](https://engineering.virginia.edu/future-grads/graduate-programs/uvaccelerate).

-## Help with Changing Graduation Year / Graduating Early

-The department will help a CS student change their graduation year / class year standing in SIS because they are graduating early __only when they are about to start their final year at UVA__.
-This can include two regular semester + summer sessions if needed.

-If a student is in this position and wishes to proceed, they need to create a course schedule / outline that shows that they can finish the degree in one year and make an appointment with the appropriate program director - [bscsdirector@virginia.edu](mailto:bscsdirector@virginia.edu) or [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) - with their plan to set up a meeting.
-If the program director agrees that this plan is feasible, the program director will contact the appropriate school registrar to make the change in SIS.

-We __will not__ entertain requests to change a graduation year / class standing until one year remains because it is not uncommon for students to think they want to graduate early, only to find that they require more time.